-Guest traffic trends had been declining for two years at the 00-year-old rotisserie chicken chain.
-The new CEO must raise guest counts but can budget only $75,000per-store to fix the problem.
-He hires RTS in late 2009 to advise on ways to boost traffic and sales.
+Guest traffic trends had been declining for two years at the (then) 25-year-old rotisserie chicken chain.
+The new CEO was compelled to raise guest counts but could budget only $75,000 per-store to fix existing problems.
+He hired Results Thru Strategy in early 2009 to advise on ways to boost traffic and sales.